sinaahmadi/RNN/README.md

 [2]: Kingma, D., & Ba, J. (2014).
 Adam: A method for stochastic optimization. arXiv preprint arXiv:1412.6980.

 ### Confidentiality
-Regarding the confidentiality of the project, some parts of the codes may not have been provided in their entirety.
+Some parts of the codes may not have been provided in their entirety due to the confidentiality of the project.